Lavinashahani/Task-Manager/README.md

 - Create, update, and delete tasks
 - Track completed vs pending tasks
 - Set priority and due dates for tasks
-- Responsive UI with separate frontend and backend
+- Separate frontend and backend
 - Dashboard with task completion charts
-- User profile management

 ## How to Use